cyberonion256/twitterUrlCrawler_bot/README.md

 ## Start off = customize to your own needs

 Take a closer look at the doPost() function in the Telegram-funcs sheet, as it stores everything you want the bot to do on the telegram side.
 Whenever it comes to storing information in a Spreadsheet, you're well advised to check out the GoogleAppsScript-funcs sheet.
 With little programming skills, you can start adapting the TwitterUrlCrawler bot to your own needs.
-Make sure to always select the appropriate cells in the Spreadsheet as it works as your temporary (Worksheet 2 + 3) and permanent storage.
+Make sure to always select the appropriate cells in the Spreadsheet as it works as your temporary (Worksheet 2 + 3) and permanent storage (Worksheet 1 + 4).

 Have fun!